Jelani Day’s mother wants FBI involved in missing son’s case

 BLOOMINGTON, Ill.
-(WMBD) — An Illinois State University graduate student’s disappearance is gathering national attention after the disappearance and recovery of Gabby Petito.
+(WCIA) — An Illinois State University graduate student’s disappearance is gathering national attention after the disappearance and recovery of Gabby Petito.

 It’s been nearly a month since anyone has last seen 25-year-old Jelani Day, an ISU graduate student that resides in Bloomington.